YOSTINA-dh/-Milestone-Project-one/README.md

 #### Elements seen on every page

 * **Layout and Style**
-    * Before jumping into my project I researched different layout and structure for a simple portfolio website, and I noticed that most portfolio pages were very loaded, more animated and used too many languages, so I decided that mine would be classic and simple according to my short term code experience
+    * Before jumping into my project I researched different layout and structure for a single portfolio website, and I noticed that most portfolio pages were very loaded, more animated and used too many languages, so I decided that mine would be classic and simple according to my short term code experience.

 * **Navigation bar**
     * Has a `fixed` position to ensure that the user can access it at any time.